fajarnurrahman09/HCI-Kelompok-8/README.md

 ## ASSIGNMENT 4
 Submission Items:
-- List of features document and Site Identity Document link :
+- List of features document and Site Identity Document Link :
 - Front Page Mockup
-link :
+Link :
-- Recording of Client Decision of Front Page choice and Recording of Client Agreement regarding all mockups link :
+- Recording of Client Decision of Front Page choice and Recording of Client Agreement regarding all mockups Link :
 - URL of live hosting :